grosser/simple_auto_complete/README.markdown

 Records (Optional)
 ------------------
- - Controller find works independent of this find
+ - converts an auto_complete form field to an association on assignment
  - Tries to find the record by using `find_by_autocomplete_xxx` on the records model
  - unfound record -> nil
  - blank string -> nil
+ - Controller find works independent of this find

 Example for a post with autocompleted user name: